Characterization of the H2M Monolithic CMOS Sensor: Laboratory Characterization

 \cref{fig:thl_calibration} shows the obtained occupancy and its derivative as a function of the threshold using the \ce{^{55}Fe} source.
 A significant drop in counts occurs at the threshold corresponding to the K$_{\upalpha_1}$ energy.
 This threshold is determined by fitting a Gaussian function to the right visible peak of the occupancy derivative.
 The mean of the Gaussian fit $\upmu~=~$~\SI{140.4 \pm 0.1}{}~THL~DAC represents the energy of the K$_{\upalpha_1}$ peak.
 At a threshold of approximately 148~THL~DAC, a small peak is visible in the derivative, corresponding to the K$_{\upbeta}$ energy.

 \cref{fig:calibration_factor} shows the mean values of the Gaussian fit for the \ce{^{55}Fe} and \ce{^{48}Ti} K$_{\upalpha_1}$ peaks as a function of the energy.
 It also includes the baseline of the chip as determined in \cref{fig:thl_equalisation}, which corresponds to a charge deposit of zero electrons.
 A linear function is fitted, obtaining a calibration factor of \SI{35.4 \pm 1.1}{} electrons per THL~DAC.
-This value corresponds to \SI{111}{mV/e^-}, and agrees with the analog front-end simulations presented in~\ref{sec:christian}.
+This value corresponds to \SI{111}{mV/ke^-}~\footnote{The conversion from voltage to DAC units is obtained by measuring the voltage using the ADCs on the CaR board while scanning the DACs.
+A conversion factor of \SI{3.928\pm0.001}{mV/THL\ DAC} is determined for the \texttt{dac\_vthr} setting.}, and agrees with the analog front-end simulations presented in~\ref{sec:christian}.
 The gain is the inverse of the calibration factor, and it is shown in \cref{fig:gain_vs_bias} for different bias voltages of the sensor and feedback currents.
 The \textit{low ikrum} setting corresponds to \SI{1.65}{\nano\ampere}, while the \textit{high ikrum} setting corresponds to \SI{3.75}{\nano\ampere}.
 Additionally, no significant differences are observed between samples with different thicknesses.

 A second peak is visible at lower amplitudes of approximately \SI{126}{} DACs in \cref{fig:thl_calibration}.
 This effect, which is related to loss of signal height due to ballistic deficit~\cite{ballistic_deficit}, as explained in \cref{sec:eff}, results in two signal amplitudes for the K$_{\upalpha_1}$ peak, depending on the position of the X-ray energy deposition within the pixel cell.
 Since the ballistic deficit does not strongly affect the position of the right peak, this is utilized for calibration.
 If spatial information is available, the calibration procedure could be improved by applying different calibration factors to different parts of the pixel cell.